jina-ai/finetuner/docs/components/tailor.md

 - finding all dense layers by iterating over layers;
 - chopping off all layers after a certain dense layer;
 - freezing weights of specific layers.
-- adding a new bottleneck layer with the desired output dimensions as the last layer.
+- adding a new bottleneck module on top of the embedding model.

 ```{figure} tailor-feature.svg
 :align: center